averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

     This is some of the first python code that I wrote - `Python 2.5`_ and Idle on Windows XP.
-It's an implementation of the Johnson-Trotter permutations algorithm based on a Pascal program taken from the book `Programming for Mathematicians`_ by Eric Seroul.
+It's an implementation of the Johnson-Trotter permutations algorithm based on a Pascal program taken from the book `Programming for Mathematicians`_ by Raymond Seroul.
 I've made some improvements to my original code and adapted it to run on Python 2 and 3, but the basic approach is the same.

 Name rings a bell...